What does estranged mean?

 - We are available to meet with you one-to-one or by phone/email to talk briefly about your situation, discuss any issues or concerns and identify sources of support as needed.

 - We provide regular newsletters by email about relevant opportunities, events and support to help you make the most of your time as a student.

 - You can access to our Estranged Student Facebook page, where you can connect with other students who are estranged from their families at Sheffield Hallam.

 - We can help you access support with funding issues, financial hardship and money skills from our colleagues in Student Funding.

 We can help put you in touch with specialist services such as Careers and Employability/Student Wellbeing.

 Support in my Faculty

 You may choose to speak with someone more closely related to your course, in which case a good person to start with would be your Student Support Adviser.
 Every student has a Student Support Adviser assigned to them and they are there to help and guide you with any question or concern you might have that’s affecting your studies.
-You can find out who your Student Support Adviser is by visiting a Hallam Help Point or contacting them on firstname.lastname@example.org
+You can find out who your Student Support Adviser is by contacting Hallam Help.

 Support Outside of University

 Stand Alone is a UK organisation that offers support to anyone who has become estranged from their family.
 They also run several events and workshops throughout the year, including group sessions in Sheffield.
 These sessions offer emotional support and wellbeing development to anyone dealing with the impact and issues of estrangement.